influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ####  authFail

-* The number of HTTP requests that were aborted due to authentication being required but not supplied or incorrect.
+* The number of HTTP requests that were aborted due to authentication being required, but not supplied or incorrect.
 * Data type: integer

 ####  clientError